univention/univention-corporate-server/doc/changelog/index.rst

 LDAP Directory Manager
 ======================

-* In case a UDM property syntax has been overridden via UCR but the specified value does not correspond to any defined syntax, UDM logged a traceback.
+* In case a UDM property syntax has been overridden through UCR, but the specified value doesn't correspond to any defined syntax, UDM logged a traceback.
   This has now been replaced by a proper log message explaining the origin of the problem (:uv:bug:`57484`).

 * A traceback that was thrown when running ``univention-sync-memberuid`` has been fixed.
 The script now also supports limiting operation to certain